Awards

 Community Service Award

-SAAHJ’s Community Service Award is given each year to recognize an exemplary community servant — individual or group — that has made significant contributions to San Antonio or South Texas in a wide range of fields, including the media, education, government, business, arts and culture, politics, science and technology or philanthropy.
-The individual or group can be actively engaged in such work or be retired from it.
+SAAHJ’s Community Service Award recognizes an exemplary community servant, an individual or group that has made significant contributions in San Antonio or beyond in a wide range of fields, including the media, education, government, business, arts and culture, politics, science and technology or philanthropy.
+Community Service Award recipients are nominated and voted on by active, dues-paying members of the San Antonio Association of Hispanic Journalists.

 San Antonio Association of Hispanic Journalists